EpigenomeInformatics/exposure_atlas_manuscript/README.md

-# Integrated, multimodal, single-cell analysis of epigenetic dynamics in immune cells upon viral and chemical exposure
+# Dissecting the epigenome dynamics in human immune cells upon viral and chemical exposure by multimodal single-cell profiling

 Supporting repository for the manuscript of the same name.